 As part of Columbia University and the Columbia Climate School, education is a critical part of the Water Center’s mission.
-The Water Center is committed to working with students at all levels, and hosts a thriving internship program.
-The Water Center has also hosted several workshops, giving students a chance to apply their learning to real-world problems.
+We are committed to working with students at all levels, and host a thriving internship program as well as workshops, giving students a chance to apply their learning to real-world problems.

 The School of Continuing Education along with the Earth Institute and CWC began offering a Certificate in Water Sustainability Management in 2013.
 The Certificate introduces concepts of hydrology, public policy and regulation, economics, finance, and conflict resolution to provide sophisticated and multidisciplinary training at the nexus of science, social science and public policy.
 The certificate equips graduates with the practical information and tools to understand the implications of limited and declining water resources and will enable them to craft solutions and prepare for and manage the socioeconomic consequences.